Running a realm

 Magic guilds can be a terrible drain on resources, but it also never hurts to have capable mages ready in case of an emergency, or if you want some magical item.

-For starters guilds need buildings. this can be an Wizards tower, A Guild hall (Mansion) or a university (four mansions and 4 towers).
 The wizards will make dealings with the people around them and so drain certain resources.
 (Upkeep for the guild).

 In return you get wizards who can be able to cast all sorts of spells.